 There are procurement decisions associated with this item.
-The County did not solicit proposals for remote learning centers, but rather was engaged by the DPS Foundation and prospective Hope Learning Center providers early in SY20-21 about helping to support the operation of these centers.
+The County did not solicit proposals for remote learning centers, but rather was engaged by the DPS Foundation and prospective Hope Learning Center providers during the summer of 2020 about helping to support the operation of these centers.
 There were discussions about partnering with other public and private sector organizations to help provide additional remote learning classrooms, which may still be a possibility if necessary or desired.